 Solo 401k (indicated for income that you accumulate from any side hustle)

-If you have lost anything greater then $3,000 in investments, you should be able to write that off against ordinary income.
+If you have lost anything greater than $3,000 in investments, you should be able to write that off against ordinary income.
 There are a few other write-offs as well that are plausible for real estate investing that have been noted for those that have side hustles or other incomes from businesses outside their main sources of income.

-Regardless of the amount of loan taken, the amount remaining or the interest that is accumulated so far on the loan, the entire balance of the loan amount that is to be paid is forgiven and it is not taxable.
+Regardless of the amount of loan taken, the amount remaining, or the interest that is accumulated so far on the loan, the entire balance of the loan amount that is to be paid is forgiven and it is not taxable.

 Sometimes there can be those who are in doubt about the PSLF and those who currently have an outstanding debt might have their outstanding student debt reversed.
 Although this might be true, one must not worry about this and in the same instance must not offer to pay more on a loan that in the eventuality has a good chance of being forgiven.

 You should rather put that money elsewhere, in say a taxable savings account or mutual fund and or a brokerage account.
-It will build your savings at a faster rate in comparison to inflation and in the instance that repeal does occur, you should then cash out on this and begin repaying the loan but at a much faster rate and with much higher payments and finish off much quicker.
+It will build your savings at a faster rate in comparison to inflation and the instance that repeal does occur, you should then cash out on this and begin repaying the loan but at a much faster rate and with much higher payments and finish off much quicker.